raplima/2020_cores_auto/README.md

 ## Getting Started

 The [experiment.ipynb](scripts/experiment.ipynb) notebook shows how lithofacies photographs can be used as input to [Mask R-CNN](https://arxiv.org/abs/1703.06870) to acelerate interpretation.
 The notebook can be executed in [Google Colab](https://colab.research.google.com).

-### Prerequisites
+All of the code for analysis is located at the [scripts](scripts) folder.

-The experiments are conducted with [Detectron2](https://github.com/facebookresearch/detectron2 and executed in [Google Colab](https://colab.research.google.com).
+The experiments are conducted with [Detectron2](https://github.com/facebookresearch/detectron2) and executed in [Google Colab](https://colab.research.google.com).

-## Running the tests

-Explain how to run the automated tests for this system

-### Break down into end to end tests

-Explain what these tests test and why

-    Give an example

-### And coding style tests

-Explain what these tests test and why

-    Give an example

 ## Contributing